 print(output)

 Notice the time.sleep() calls and the manual recv().
-This is the raw, fiddly reality of driving an interactive shell: you send text, you wait, you read whatever has arrived.
-Get the timing wrong and you read a half-finished response.
-This friction is exactly why Netmiko exists — it handles the waiting and prompt-detection for you.
-But seeing the friction once makes you appreciate what Netmiko does.
+This is the raw, fiddly reality of driving an interactive shell: send text, wait, read whatever has arrived.
+Get the timing wrong and the response comes back half-finished.
+This friction is exactly why Netmiko exists — it handles the waiting and prompt-detection automatically.
+But seeing the friction once makes what Netmiko does easy to appreciate.

 terminal length 0: The First Command, Always

 Interactive sessions on Cisco gear paginate long output with --More-- prompts.
 A script does not know to press space, so it hangs.
 Sending terminal length 0 before anything else disables paging for the session.
-Make it the first thing you send, every time.
+Make it the first command sent, every time.

 Cisco Context: A Reusable Connect-and-Run Helper

-Wrapping the boilerplate in a function — using the try/finally discipline from Week 1 so the connection always closes — gives you something you will actually reuse:
+Wrapping the boilerplate in a function — using the try/finally discipline from Week 1 so the connection always closes — produces something genuinely reusable:

 import time